AshwinKul28/DS_Algorithms/Trees/Max Height Tree/README.md

 # Calculate Maximum Height of Tree

+**Definition:** Maximum Height of the tree is number of nodes on the longest path from root node to leaf node.
 This algorithm calculates the maximum height of the tree in a recursive manner based on the input tree defined in the main function of the code file.
 The implementation of the algorithm is in the C++ language.

 ## Algorithm